ivandj0h/space-stock-listing-backend/README.md

 ## SpaceStock Listing Backend Services

 ### About this services
-This is a simple backend Services to supply my other git repo which is space-stock-listng, it use a fake REST API using an incredible tool called JSON-Server.
+This is a simple backend Services to supply my other git repository which is space-stock-listng, it's a fake REST API using an incredible tool called JSON-Server.
 This is used for mocking and prototyping and is something that I personally use all of the time.
 It is useful to anyone building frontend apps with something like Angular, React, etc.
+This fake REST-API is very simple and easy to develop if you don't want to bother yourself by connecting it to a database, or something more difficult, and this will also speed up the process of developing backend services

 ### Getting Started
 To Start this Server, simply clone this repository using command line